jivatneet/conditional-conformal-trust/README.md

 ### Evaluation

-We provide `evaluation.ipynb` notebook that provides the code to aggregate results over all seeds and methods.
+We provide `evaluation.ipynb` notebook in `notebooks/` that provides the code to aggregate results over all seeds and methods.

-## Custom Function Class [WIP]
+## Custom Function Class

+We provide `conditional_custom_function_class.ipynb` in `notebooks/` to easily use the conditional conformal prediction algorithm for any custom function class you define.
+Refer to the notebook for simple instructions on how to define your function class and run the algorithm.

 ### Citing this work